justinhhorner/blog/content/3d-renderer-from-scratch/20250316-project-setup/20250316-project-setup.md

 Although this is probably not an interesting topic to start with, I want to write about the setup of the project for our 3D renderer from scratch.
 Don't worry, this does not constitute as this week's article; it's just a bonus.

-For those of you who missed the series introduction, the renderer will be written in glorious C and use SDL for cross-platform concerns like creating a window and input handling.
-I don't want to waste time building an OS abstraction for handling these tasks with native APIs since that's not the focus for this project.
+If you missed the [series introduction](https://dev.to/justinhhorner/learning-3d-graphics-from-scratch-2bmh), you might want to read that as well.
+For a short recap, we’re building a 3D renderer from scratch in glorious C and using SDL for cross-platform concerns like creating a window and input handling.

 I'm writing this series while going through the [3D Graphics Programming from Scratch](https://pikuma.com/courses/learn-3d-computer-graphics-programming) course at Pikuma.